Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Plackett-Luce models

 Results for quantities of historical interest are very similar to those obtained using the partial-order posterior in \eq~\ref{eq:posterior}.
 The posterior means for $\theta$ and $\sigma$ were $0.93 (0.02)$ and $0.69 (0.085)$ (posterior standard deviation in parenthesis).
-The posterior for $\theta$ is similar to its partial order counterpart in \fig~\ref{fig:rho-th-p-poHB1aRS6}.
-Posterior effect $\beta$ distributions are plotted in \fig~\ref{fig:beta-poHB1aRS6} at right.
-They are qualitatively the same, and show the same decline with increasing seniority-rank (decreasing seniority) as we saw on the left.
+The posterior for $\theta$ is similar to its poset counterpart in \fig~\ref{fig:rho-th-p-poHB1aRS6}.
+Posterior effect $\beta$ distributions are plotted in \fig~\ref{fig:beta-poHB1aRS6-PL-version}.

+They are qualitatively similar to those for the poset-analyses in \fig~\ref{fig:beta-poHB1aRS6}.
+However, seniority effects in \fig~\ref{fig:beta-poHB1aRS6-PL-version} do not decline as smoothly as we know they should, and clearly not as well in line with historical expectations as the corresponding poset estimates in \fig~\ref{fig:beta-poHB1aRS6}.
+This suggests PL is using the degrees of freedom in the seniority effects to accommodate misspecification in the observation model.
 In \fig~\ref{fig:PL-lambda-posterior-mean-curves} we plot the curves

 over $t\in[b_j,e_j]$ for each $j$ arranged by diocese as we did for $\bar U^{(t)}_j$ defined in \sec~\ref{sec:non-identifiable-UbetaPO}.
 The resulting authority-measures show similar dependence on time.
 This shows that our results for these features are robust.